 BaseballSoftballUK is a company limited by guarantee.
 The company has been incorporated since 2007.
 Our Board is made up of made up of up to 12 people, selected for their skills and ability to lead the organisation.
 Four of these directors are recruited from the Members and the others are either Independent Non-Executive Directors (including the Chair) or Ex-Officio Directors.

-The Board meets six times each year, with three of these dates on a Sunday and the rest on midweek evenings.
-The Board has a number of sub-committees that meet at least quarterly, including the Finance Committee, the Governance Committee, the Development Strategy Committee and the Farnham Park Committee.
-Board Directors, particularly Independent Directors, are encouraged to join at least one subcommittee.
+The Board meets formally four to six times each year, mostly during the early midweek evening, but occasionally on the weekends.
+The Board has several sub-committees that meet at least quarterly, including the Finance Committee, the Governance Committee andthe Development and Commercial Committee..
+Board Directors, are asked to join at least one subcommittee.

 The roles

 Directors can serve up to three two-year terms.
 Time commitment is approximately two days per month (evenings and weekends).
-This includes attendance at up to six Board meetings and participation in at least one of the Board sub-committees.
+This includes attendance at Board meetings and participation in at least one of the Board sub-committees.
 Meetings are held at the BaseballSoftballUK Office in London (Borough, SE1 4YB) and arrangements are made for those only able to join by phone.
 Expenses will be paid in accordance with BaseballSoftballUK’s expense policy.

 The duties of a Director are: